Magpet: Geography

 The municipality of Magpet is located in the eastern part of Cotabato Province and at the foothills of Mt.
 Apo with generally a sloping to mountainous terrain.
 Furthermore, it is a landlocked municipality located at the boundary of the provinces of Cotabato and Davao del Sur.
-It is bounded on the North by the Municipality of Arakan; on the East by Davao City, on the West by President Roxas and Antipas and 9.0 km on the South by Kidapawan City of Cotabato Province.
+It is bounded on the North by the Municipality of Arakan; on the East by Davao City, on the West by the Municipalities of Pres.
+Roxas and Antipas and 9.0 km on the South by Kidapawan City of Cotabato Province.
 The municipality lies between the latitude 7º 6.178’ N and longitude 125º 7.461’ E.

 Barangays

 Magpet is politically subdivided into 32 barangays.
 Each barangay consists of puroks while some have sitios.